 Yes.
 We know that you are busier than ever.
 Parenting is a 24 hour a day job.
-You are not getting enough sleep, you may be struggling to keep up with work and family obligations, and you are busy enjoying your new baby.
-Contacting an estate lawyer to discuss your will and estate plan is probably the very last thing that you want to do.
+As a new parent, you are not getting enough sleep, you may be struggling to keep up with work and family obligations, and you are busy enjoying your new baby.
+For the new parent contacting an estate lawyer to discuss your will and estate plan is probably the very last thing that you want to do.
 Not only do you not want to add one more thing to your plate, but you can’t bear to think about not being around to watch your child grow up.

 You Will Feel Better After You Make the Call